jeroenvanmaanen/rustic-dendrite/README.md

 After that:

+* Add macros to make the definition of handlers more ergonomic
 * Add in-memory caching of aggregate projections
 * Add support for storing snapshots of aggregate projections in AxonServer.
 * Add support for segmentation to distribute the load on tracking event processors.